ardanlabs/gotraining/README.md

 [Click Here To Review The Course Material](00-slides/readme.md)

-* Hourly Classes
+* Workshop Classes
-* Three Day Language Classes
+* Two and Three Day Bootcamp Language Classes
-* One and Two Day Advanced Classes
+* One and Two Day Bootcamp Advanced Classes

 ## Getting the Material